-Friends of Northern Arizona Forests (FoNAF) maintains an active awareness and involvement in trail conditions, hiker safety and hiker trail concerns around Flagstaff.
-Although not directly involved with trail building or monitoring hiking conditions, FoNAF supports the Forest Service in many ways to assure the safety and integrity of the many miles of hiking trails across the Coconino National Forest and most particularly in the Flagstaff Ranger District.
+Friends of Northern Arizona Forests (FoNAF) maintains an active awareness and involvement in hiker safety and trail conditions around Flagstaff.
+Although not directly involved with trail building, FoNAF supports the Forest Service in many ways to assure the safety and integrity of the many miles of hiking trails across the Coconino National Forest and most particularly in the Flagstaff Ranger District.

 Trail Conditions and Hazards Monitoring

 Fallen tree removal

 As FoNAF volunteers encounter trees blocking trails or otherwise become aware of trees creating a potential hazard, arrangements are made with FoNAF’s Aspen Team to remove them.

 Maintaining trail signage and notices

 Signs indicating such things as wilderness rules and regulations are placed along various trails to inform users.
 On an as-needed basis FoNAF volunteers assist the Forest Service in erecting and maintaining these notices.